laminas/laminas-feed/docs/book/pubsubhubbub.md

 parameters included are identical to a subscription request with the exception that `hub.mode` is set to "unsubscribe".

-By default, a new instance of `Zend\PubSubHubbub\Subscriber` will attempt to use a database backed storage medium which defaults to using the default zend-db adapter with a table name of "subscription".
-It is recommended to set a custom storage solution where these defaults are not apt either by passing in a new model supporting the required interface or by passing a new instance of `Zend\Db\TableGateway\TableGateway` to the default model's constructor to change the used table name.
+By default, a new instance of `Laminas\PubSubHubbub\Subscriber` will attempt to use a database backed storage medium which defaults to using the default laminas-db adapter with a table name of "subscription".
+It is recommended to set a custom storage solution where these defaults are not apt either by passing in a new model supporting the required interface or by passing a new instance of `Laminas\Db\TableGateway\TableGateway` to the default model's constructor to change the used table name.

 ### Handling Subscriber Callbacks